xuan25/R128Normalization/README.md

 ***中文说明请往下看***

-A auto normalization program which followed EBU R128 standard
+A audio auto normalization tool which followed EBU R128 standard

 ## Features

-- Auto normalization for sound files
+- Auto normalization for audio files
 - Following EBU R128 standard and ITU BS.1770 standard (LUFS)
 - Core algorithm is fully implemented in C#
 - Using [FFmpeg](https://www.ffmpeg.org/) for decoding files which are not wav format